 If you recognise some of these symptoms, even just a streak of watery red in the toothpaste you spit out in the sink, then you’re experiencing some form of gum disease.
 It’s best to seek help as early as possible into its development, because dental staff can help stop it in its track and limit the damage and discomfort that may otherwise be ushered in.

 Don’t let gum disease develop into tartar, tooth loss, or extractions.
 Save yourself the discomfort by booking your dental hygienist appointment in Birmingham today with Lion Dental Centre.
-Enquire online or speak to a member of the team on 01384 376336 to achieve happier, healthier gums.
+Book online or speak to a member of the team on 01384 376336 to achieve happier, healthier gums.